Rolling over vs. retaining an employer retirement plan

 The great advantage of traditional 401(k)s and IRAs is the ability to defer taxes until you reach retirement.
 When you roll from a 401(k) plan to a rollover IRA, you maintain that benefit and keep saving for the future while your money continues to grow tax-deferred.

-Pro tip: If you’ve made after-tax contributions to your 401(k), there’s a distinct advantage to rolling those funds over to IRAs.
-Your after-tax contributions would roll to a Roth IRA—as of now, although proposed policy changes could remove this option in the future— and your tax-deferred earnings would roll to a traditional IRA.
+Pro tip: If you've made after-tax contributions to your 401(k), there's a distinct advantage to rolling those funds over to IRAs.
+Your after-tax contributions would roll to a Roth IRA and your tax-deferred earnings would roll to a traditional IRA.
 Rolling after-tax contributions to a Roth IRA unlocks the advantage of tax-free growth on those assets, instead of deferring the taxes if you were to leave your old 401(k) plan in place or roll your investments into a new employer plan.

 For many people, gaining clarity is the overriding factor in choosing a rollover IRA.
 Keeping track of multiple employer accounts and making sure they're rebalanced appropriately can get complicated.
 Putting all your retirement savings in one place makes it easier to manage your accounts and monitor your progress.

-This can be especially true as you near retirement and the onset of required minimum distributions (RMDs), which kick in at age 72.
-For each 401(k) account you hold, you’ll need to calculate and withdraw the RMD separately.
-However, if you’re still working, you won’t need to take RMDs from your employer’s plan.
+This can be especially true as you near retirement and the onset of required minimum distributions (RMDs), which kick in at age 73.* For each 401(k) account you hold, you'll need to calculate and withdraw your RMD separately.
+However, if you're still working, you won't need to take RMDs from your employer's plan.

-With an IRA, you’ll need to take RMDs at 72, even if you’re still working, but you can choose to take them from any or all your traditional IRAs.
+With an IRA, you'll need to start taking RMDs at 73, even if you're still working, but you can choose to take them from any or all your traditional IRAs.

-If you have a Roth in your 401(k), keep in mind those accounts are subject to RMDs, whereas Roth IRAs are not.
-You may want to move any Roth account out of your 401(k) and into a Roth IRA.
+If you have Roth money in your 401(k), keep in mind those accounts are subject to RMDs in 2023, whereas Roth IRAs are not.
+Starting in 2024, RMDs won't be required from Roth in your 401(k).
+You still may consider moving any Roth money out of your 401(k) and into a Roth IRA.

-Lobel’s overall advice is to ask yourself, what’s the driving motivation for you?
-“Are you trying to clear up your financial life—consolidate 5 plans into 1—to make things more manageable?
-Or are you OK having more than one plan?”
+Lobel's overall advice is to ask yourself what your driving motivation is.
+"Are you trying to simplify your financial life—consolidate 5 plans into 1—to make things more manageable?
+Or are you OK having more than 1 plan?"